jrsinclair/mazes-presentation/presentation.md

 ---

-## Check exit conditions first
+## Check exit conditions early

-Note: Most of the time, when we write a recursive function, the first thing we do is check the exit condition.
+Note: Most of the time, when we write a recursive function, we check our exit condition as early as possible.
 Much like how the exit condition is the first thing you write in a for-loop.

 ---